offline-ai/ppe/README.md

 #### Essential Tips

 * Script Return Value: The script's final command's output determines its return value.
-* Auto-Execution: Scripts ending with prompts but no explicit `$AI` call will automatically execute `$AI` at the end, configurable via `autoRunLLMIfPromptAvailable`.
+* Auto-Execution: Scripts ending with prompts but no explicit `$AI` call or the last prompt's message is user message, it will automatically execute `$AI` at the end, configurable via `autoRunLLMIfPromptAvailable`.
 * Output Mode: Scripts default to streaming output, can disable it using the `--no-stream` switch
   * Note: not all LLM backends support streaming output.